 Crypto whales hold a significant amount of coins or tokens of a particular crypto.

-There is no borderline amount of crypto you must hold to become a crypto whale.
+To become a crypto whale, you must hold no less than a certain amount of cryptocurrency.
 The most important thing is that the amount you hold is enough to cause significant changes to the market.

 Why Track Crypto Whale Transactions?